seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 How now, Lavinia!
 Marcus, what means this?
 Some book there is that she desires to see.
 Which is it, girl, of these?
 Open them, boy.
-But thou art deeper read, and better skill’d
+But thou art deeper read, and better skill'd
 Come, and take choice of all my library,
 And so beguile thy sorrow, till the heavens
-Reveal the damn’d contriver of this deed.
+Reveal the damn'd contriver of this deed.
 Why lifts she up her arms in sequence thus?

 **MARCUS ANDRONICUS**